Shipyards of the Canadian Naval Shipbuilding Program 1939-2017

 The Prosperous Years

-The prosperous 1950’s brought continued success.
 In 1953 the yard received orders from the Algoma Central Railway to build a turbine driven upper laker.
-This ship was followed by one for Patterson Steamships of exactly the same pattern.
+This ship was followed by an identical one for Patterson Steamships.
 At the same time they built two upper lakers for Canada Steamship Lines.
 Under the direction of manager Gordon Macdougall (1936-64) the yard became involved in building hydraulic suction dredges in the mid 1950’s for use at the Steeprock Lake mine for dewatering the last of the water and finally 300 feet of sludge and mud from the lake bottom.
 When this work was completed the dredges were sitting on a floor of pure iron ore.

-It is reported that this company built at least three Bay Class Minesweepers - 152 feet long and constructed a wooden hull on aluminum frames, for the RCN.
-The Chaleur was launched on 21 June 1952.
-The Thunder, No. 161, was launched on 27 October 1956.
-After delivery on 3 October 1957, Thunder was used on the West coast as a training ship.
+It is reported that this company built at least 3 Bay Class Minesweepers -152 feet long and constructed a wooden hull on aluminum frames, for the RCN.
+The ‘Chaleur’ was launched on 21 June 1952.
+HMCS Thunder, No. 161, was launched on 27 October 1956.
+After delivery on 3 October 1957, Thunder was used on the West and East coast as a training ship.

 In 1987 the shipyard became a division of Canadian Shipbuilding and Engineering Ltd., Thunder Bay, Ontario.
-The yard was subsequently renamed Pascol Engineering Co., and was finally closed on June 30, 1993.
+The yard was subsequently renamed Pascol Engineering Co., and was subsequently closed on June 30, 1993.

 Don Page was an official, also Bob Sutton.